Here are answers to some of the questions we’ve been asked. Don’t see the answer here? Ask away!

-What if I need to miss an outreach performance?
+What if I need to miss an outreach performance or retreat?

-Attendance at Outreach concerts is optional.
 When we are scheduling something for a time other than a Tuesday, we ask the choir as far in advance as possible to make sure that we’ll have enough singers to participate.
-We do ask that if you indicate you can attend an Outreach, that you make every effort to follow through.

 What kind of music do you sing?